 Travel to Germany from other third countries is also permitted in specific cases including for example:

 The possibility to enter Germany depends on the place of departure and not the person’s nationality.

-Regardless of the possibility to enter the country, Germany still has a quarantine requirement in place in all federal states for those returning to and entering Germany from regions designated by the Robert Koch Institute as being international risk areas.
+Regardless of the possibility to enter the country, Germany has has a quarantine requirement in place for those returning to and entering Germany from regions designated by the Robert Koch Institute as being international risk areas within the last 10 days prior to entry.
+All travelers to Germany from international risk areas must register online prior to their entry.
+Travelers must present proof of the registration when entering Germany.

-Details of most restrictions will be set at the federal state level.
-The federal states and the federal government have agreed upon an emergency mechanism.
-Should new infections rise to above 50 people cumulatively per 100,000 in a district within seven days, the responsible federal state has to reimpose restrictions.
-For detailed information, please check the rules that apply in the different federal state.
-For an overview of links to the federal states, please refer to the website of the federal government (only available in German language).
-Additionally, the FAQs provided by the Federal Ministry of Interior and the special information website for the Corona virus provided by the Federal Ministry of Health offer useful information.
+For additional information on local restrictions, please check the rules that apply in the different federal states.
+For an overview of links to the federal states, please refer to the website of the federal government (in German only).
+Additionally, the special information website for the Corona virus provided by the Federal Ministry of Health offers useful information.

 The official Corona “Warning” App of the federal government has been available since June 16.
 The free app has been designed to enable contact tracing of infected persons in order to shorten the potential chain of infection.
 Use of the app is entirely voluntary, with the government promoting its broad use and promising a high level of data protection.